EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 ### Prepare the copper clad board

 The next step is to prepare the copper clad board for the toner transfer.
 The toner sticks on to copper that is free from oxidation and any oil stains.
 Even the moisture in your hands could spoil the transfer.
 So use proper detergent to clean the copper board.
-Spend enough time in this process as the steps that follows rely on how well you did this.
+Spend enough time in this process as the steps that follow rely on how well you did this.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09550.jpg"><img class="aligncenter size-large wp-image-1620" alt="clean the copper clad board" src="/images/posts/2013/06/DSC09550-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09550-1024x576.jpg 1024w, /images/posts/2013/06/DSC09550-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>